CBICA/niCHART/docs/contents/userguide.rst

 SPARE-*
 =======
-This plugin is used to load a SPARE-* model, apply it ot the data set, and optionally add the derived scores to the data set.
+This plugin is used to load a SPARE-* model, apply it to the data set, and optionally add the derived scores to the data set.
 Currently only ``SPARE-AD`` and ``SPARE-BA`` are supported.
 After loading the model, the plugin will verify that the loaded model is